ktaranov/sqlserver-kit/SSMS/SSMS_Tips/README.md

 Now UserName won’t be able to see Table in `Object Explorer`.
 In Fact, they won’t be able to see the table in `sys.tables` or `INFORMATION_SCHEMA.TABLES`

-`VIEW DEFINITION` is the ability to see the definition of the object (duh).
+`VIEW DEFINITION` is the ability to see the definition of the object.
 In the case of SPs the code, same with Views and in the case of Tables it’s the columns definitions etc.

 <a id="22"></a>